 Is Facebook Privacy Even Realistic?

-What is the huge to debate about Facebook privacy?
+What is the entire debate about Facebook privacy?
 My philosophy is I would not even have a Facebook account if I was worried about people seeing parts of it.
 The email is ideal for friends and family who just want to talk privately, without the world knowing what they are discussing.
 Also, just because you do have a private Facebook account does not mean your "friends" will keep all of that information "confidential".

 There have been several stories about girls who posted scantily clad pictures to their private accounts, but some how this photos ended up in the wrong hands.
 It just goes to show that even if your account is private this does not mean everyone will respect that.
 I have noticed a few people I am friends with on Facebook, I am not naming names, list their cell phones number, physical address, and other private information on their page.
 Although their account may be private, I would advise against positing that much information.
 Someone who is supposedly a friend might pass it along, but maybe that is just my paranoia.